Back to blog

 Add a contact form to your Astro site with no backend.
-Copy-paste examples for a plain HTML form and a JavaScript submission with an inline thank-you message.
+Copy-paste examples for a plain HTML form, a JavaScript submission with an inline thank-you, and the modern Astro Actions approach with server-side Zod validation.

 Astro is a modern web framework for building fast, content-driven websites.
 Since Astro generates static HTML by default, it doesn’t include a built-in way to handle form submissions.
 FormBackend fills that gap by giving your Astro forms a backend endpoint that handles submissions, sends notifications, and stores the data for you.